GoogleCloudPlatform/document-intake-accelerator/README.md

 This needs to be done before running the deployment.

-It is recommended to deploy into two projects: one for the Pipeline Engine (PROJECT_ID), and another for the Document AI processors (DOCAI_PROJECT_ID).
+It is recommended to deploy into two projects: one for the Pipeline Engine (`PROJECT_ID`), and another for the Document AI processors (`DOCAI_PROJECT_ID`).
 Both projects need to belong to the same Org.
 When following this  practice, before deployment create two projects.
-Otherwise,  use same Project Id both
+Otherwise, do not set `DOCAI_PROJECT_ID` variable, or use same Project ID for both settings.

 *Important*: User needs to have Project **owner** role in order to deploy  terraform setup.